-When running an in-place online DDL operation, the thread that runs the
+When running an online DDL operation, the thread that runs the

 ALTER TABLEstatement applies an online log of DML operations that were run concurrently on the same table from other connection threads.
 When the DML operations are applied, it is possible to encounter a duplicate key entry error (ERROR 1062 (23000): Duplicate entry), even if the duplicate entry is only temporary and would be reverted by a later entry in the online log.
 This is similar to the idea of a foreign key constraint check in